 The Public Affairs Intern will gain experience in written communications on bicycle advocacy in the sometimes contentious political environment of San Francisco.
 This internship will focus on how we grow and maintain a strong and positive presence online, in print and in the media in order to further our mission of promoting the bicycle for transportation.
 The Public Affairs Communications Intern will provide direct support to the Communications Director.

 - Introductory media relations;

 - Introductory messaging;

-- How to write for media and the public; and
+- How to write for journalists and the public across an array of media.

 Essential Roles and Responsibilities: